paunstefan/python-kiss-client/README.md

 # Python KISS client

 This is a program that can be used to send AX.25 KISS packets via a TNC (physical or software).
+It is primarily made to work with Direwolf.

+Inspired by Daniel Estévez's code from this article: [Open telecommand for BY70-1](https://destevez.net/2017/01/open-telecommand-for-by70-1/).

 # Usage